 In each film, the careful construction of a local world in scarcity paves way for errant tactics: modes of grappling with the seemingly overwhelming nature of environmental disaster.
 At the same time, each film is itself a global object, if we consider not only the use of transnational co-productions but also the ways in which the films are circulated and distributed.
 While SF cinema has long been associated with large-budget U.S. (and, to a lesser extent, Western European) productions — as showcased by the centrality of costly special effects for the genre — these contemporary examples suggest that some of the most trenchant critiques may be found outside of this circuit.
 In this way, global SF is a unique window into the difficult challenge to think globally during what might be deemed the twilight of the anthropocene.

-Simultaneous Worlds: Global Science Fiction Cinema.
+Jennifer Feeley and Sarah Ann Wells are editors of Simultaneous Worlds: Global Science Fiction Cinema.
 Feeley is an independent scholar and translator.
 Wells is assistant professor of comparative literature at University of Wisconsin-Madison.

 —N. Katherine Hayles, Duke University